kevinquinnw/randomquotegenerator/README.md

 # randomquotegenerator
-A web application that will provide a random quots.
+A web application that will provide a random quotes.
 My quotes were gathered by looking up "inspirational quotes on Reddit".

 # Instructions
 Press the button and you will be provided by a random quote, maybe inspirational, maybe it'll give you a laugh.
 Who cares, enjoy it.